saulpw/visidata/README.md

 ### Installation

+Each package contains the full loader suite but differs in which loader dependencies will get installed by default.

+The base VisiData package concerns loaders whose dependencies are covered by the Python3 standard library.
+Currently these include the loaders for tsv, csv, fixed width text, json, and sqlite.
+Additionally, .zip, .gz, .bz2, and .xz files can be decompressed on the fly.

 |Platform           |Package Manager                        | Command                                       | Out-of-box Loaders   |
 |-------------------|----------------------------------------|----------------------------------------------|----------------------|
 |Python3.4+         |[pip3](https://visidata.org/install#pip3) | `pip3 install visidata`                    | Base                 |